Hurricane Hermine is just a few hours from landfall

 “These rains may cause life-threatening floods and flash floods.
 Heavy rain could reach the coastal Mid-Atlantic states from Virginia to New Jersey beginning early Saturday,” the National Hurricane Center said.

-When Hermine makes landfall, it would be the first hurricane to do so in the state since Wilma
+When Hermine makes landfall, it would be the first hurricane to do so in the state since Wilma in 2005.

 “This is life-threatening,” Gov. Rick Scott told reporters in Tallahassee, the capital.
 “The storm surge, by itself, is life-threatening.”